angelineolapa/New_Exporter_Success/README.md

 * Created a tool to help predict success of new Colombian exporters when entering a new market.
 The objective is to help new exporters select target markets for future expansions based on their exporting activity, product portfolio and other relevant variables.
 * Cleaned, explored, agregated and analized all export records presented to the Colombian tax authorities between 2016 and 2022.
 * Optimized logistic regression, random forest and xgboost models to reach the best model.
 * Built a client facing API using plotly.Dash to serve the model.
+* As part of the ML Zoomcamp course, this project had to be peer-reviewed and adjustments to this readme file were made based on my classmates' feedbacks.

 ## 2. Problem Description